 In addition, Nison noted that the effects of the pandemic might change what the referendum campaign will look like.
 It is possible that voter turnout will be affected, especially if things are not back to normal.
 The mainstream media will probably not give as much front-page news as it would have.

-However, there’s a couple of ways to campaign virtually Nison noted such as a Reddit AMA and telephone town halls.
+However, there are a couple of ways to campaign virtually, Nison noted, such as a Reddit AMA and telephone town halls.

 And the fact that cannabis is considered essential could have an impact on society’s take on the industry.

 NORML Cannabis Advocate

 After Prop.
 19, Nison lobbied for cannabis reform in New York and New Jersey.
 From these efforts, he found his first client and built the PR firm Nison Co which works with cannabis-related businesses across the country.
 The firm and Nison himself are consistently ranked at the top of the cannabis industry.

 In addition to Nison Co., he started a business called Emerald Farm Tours which runs outings of growing operations within the renowned growing region of the Emerald Triangle in Northern California.
 He also owns smoke shops in New Jersey with a friend who spent a year in prison for cannabis.